Botanical Ingredient

 Why We Use It

-Yarrow is the herb that made me take traditional plant medicine seriously.
-When I read that yarrow pollen was found with a 60,000-year-old burial — that humans were placing this plant with their dead before recorded history — something shifted in my understanding of what botanical medicine is.
+Yarrow is the herb that made me take traditional plant knowledge seriously.
+When I read that yarrow pollen was found with a 60,000-year-old burial — that humans were placing this plant with their dead before recorded history — something shifted in my understanding of what botanical heritage means.
 This is not a trend or a wellness product.
 This is something humans have carried with them through the entirety of our existence.
-I grow yarrow because it is one of the finest wound herbs on earth, because it has been so for longer than civilization, and because having it in the garden feels like keeping a living connection to the deepest roots of herbal practice.
+I grow yarrow because it is one of the most historically significant herbs on earth, because it has been so for longer than civilization, and because having it in the garden feels like keeping a living connection to the deepest roots of herbal practice.